 Can cats eat eggs?
 Cats can safely eat many of the foods we enjoy, but some “people foods” can cause stomach upset in cats or even worse problems.
 It’s always good to idea to do a little research before giving your cat a new food just to make sure it’s safe to feed to cats.

-Altough small amounts of egg can be a healthy treat.
-It’s always best to check with your veterinarian first before adding any new foods like eggs to your cat’s dietQuick Overview: Can Cats Eat Eggs?
+Although small amounts of egg can be a healthy treat, it’s always best to check with your veterinarian before adding any new foods, like eggs, to your cat’s diet.Quick Overview: Can Cats Eat Eggs?

 Summary of Content